Tomiyama Taeko: Revelation from the Sea

 Initiated in the aftermath of the triple tragedies of the Tohoku Earthquake, tsunami, and nuclear meltdown of 3.11, Revelation from the Sea treats the invisible threats from these events and the subsequent bungling of the Japanese corporate and government responses in four paintings and fourteen collages.
-With themes such as the exploded remains of Reactor #4, Caesium-137-laced cherry blossoms, a menacingly red sunset over a deceptively calm sea, dead butterflies, disassembled circuit boards, and fires within tsunami-flooded urban ruins, the series reads as an apocalyptic critique of the modern hubris that is intertwined with contemporary energy networks and electronic technologies.
+With themes such as the exploded remains of Reactor No. 4, Caesium-137-laced cherry blossoms, a menacingly red sunset over a deceptively calm sea, dead butterflies, disassembled circuit boards, and fires within tsunami-flooded urban ruins, the series reads as an apocalyptic critique of the modern hubris that is intertwined with contemporary energy networks and electronic technologies.
 Given this focus on death, it is not surprising that this is also the first series of Tomiyama's to prominently feature Buddhist deities—Fūjin, Raijin, and the Shitennō—although following her earlier strategies of featuring cross-cultural figures, these deities have their roots in Hindu iconography.
 She collaborated again with Yūji Takahashi to turn this series into a multimedia show, but this time in the form of a DVD rather than a slideshow.